Vulnerability Disclosure Policy

 If the vendor is unable to patch an issue within the initial 90 days and has not attempted to communicate an alternative timeline, Trail of Bits will make the details of the vulnerability public at the end of the 90-day period.

 We reserve the right to alter deadlines in exceptional situations, either advancing the release (e.g., if we find evidence that a vulnerability is being actively exploited against real users “in the wild”) or delaying the release (e.g., it is evident that an issue is sufficiently severe or the fix is sufficiently complex).
+If a bug affects multiple vendors, we reserve the right to work with an external coordinator for support, such as CERT/CC or US-CERT.

 Trail of Bits is a transparent company that believes in sharing our ideas, knowledge, and tools publicly for the benefit of the security community.
 We believe that publishing the details of our disclosed vulnerabilities provides significant educational value to the community, and regularly publicize the details of our vulnerability disclosures.
 Examples of vulnerabilities we have previously disclosed can be viewed in the “Vulnerability Disclosure” category on our company blog and “Disclosures” in our publications repository.